Liqiang-Liu/Liqiang-Liu.github.io/_pages/teaching.md

 }

 .custom-bullet li::before {
-    content: "\25A0"; /* Unicode character for a small square */
+    content: "\25B6"; /* Unicode character for BLACK RIGHT-POINTING TRIANGLE */
-    font-size: 8px; /* Adjust this value to change the icon size */
+    font-size: 10px; /* Adjust this value to change the icon size */
     margin-right: 1em; /* Adjust this value to control the spacing */ }
 </style>